-The amount of matching funds entered must be consistent with the funds shown in the budget found in Part 9 Budget and Matching Funds of the application.
-A waiver request letter must be submitted to DEHCR if local matching funds are less than 50% of the total project cost.
-The waiver request must be on municipal letterhead signed by the UGLG's CEO and attached to the application.
-The letter must include justification and a brief explanation of the hardship imposed if the UGLG were to meet the 50% match requirement.
+The amount of matching funds entered must be consistent with the funds shown in the budget found in Part 9 Budget and Matching Funds of the CDBG application.
+A waiver request letter must be submitted to DEHCR if the Matching Funds contribution does not meet the 2:1 ratio allowed (maximum \$2 CDBG for every \$1 Grantee Match) toward the total project cost.
+The waiver request must be on municipal letterhead signed by the UGLG's CEO and attached to the CDBG application.
+The letter must include justification and a brief explanation of the hardship imposed if the UGLG were to meet the 2:1 ratio requirement.

-All funding sources for local funds committed to the project must be identified.
-The sources identified must be consistent with the sources listed in Part 9 Budget and Matching Funds of the application.
+All sources for matching funds committed to the project must be identified.
+The sources identified must be consistent with the sources listed in Part 9 Budget and Matching Funds of the CDBG application.